NxtGen-Arena/SFDCDev401/Documentation/Apex/Apex-Development-Tools.md

 5. Provide a user friendly org alias > new window to login to salesforce will open
 6. In your borwser, select the credential for org to be used and Allow

-### Retrieve the Source Code from connected Org
+<h3>Retrieve the Source Code from connected Org</h3>

-1. WIthin your project structure > navigate to "package.xml" inside manifest.
+1. Within your project structure > navigate to "package.xml" inside manifest.
 2. Validate the components to be retrieved.
 3. Right click and execute **SFDX: retrieve this source from Org**. **NOTE**: If your org has too much customization, number of components may slow down the retrieval.
 Unders these circumstances you can selectively retrieve.
 4. check the folders for the components.

-### Deploy the code from VS to Salesforce Org
+<h3>Deploy the code from VS to Salesforce Org</h3>

 1. Save the changes within VS Code using cmd + s (macOS) or ctrl +s (windows)
 2. Right click and execute **SFDX:Deploy this source to org**